lqc412/graphsearch/README.md

 ![A* Output](./RefResults/astar_overview.png)
 ![A* Zoomin Output](./RefResults/astar_zoom.png)
     ```text
-    BFS and A* found the same way, but DFS didn't.
+    A* found the same path, BFS found a nearly same path, but DFS did not.
-    BFS always finds the shortest path cuz it looks for the route with the fewest stops.
-Since reversing the start and end points doesn’t change the number of stops needed, BFS will still find the same optimal path.
+    BFS always finds the shortest path because it looks for the route with the fewest stops.
+Since reversing the start and end points doesn’t change the number of stops required, BFS will still find the almost same optimal path.
     A* finds the path with the shortest physical distance.
 Since the distance between stops doesn’t change, A* will still find the same shortest path.
     DFS explores one branch fully before backtracking.
 If the starting point changes, the search order may changes too, leading it to explore a different branch and find a different path.
     ```